Events

 • The Arboretum will do its best to hold this event rain or shine.
 However, there may be times when a potentially dangerous weather forecast or unsafe ground conditions prevent us from moving forward with the event.
 The event will not move indoors.

 • All weather-related event updates will be communicated through the Arboretum Facebook page, website, and email.
-All of these will be updated approximately three hours prior to the show start time.
+Weather decisions are made approximately three hours prior to the show start time.
+Please call 630-725-2066, the Arboretum’s ticket line, with weather-related inquiries.

 • No, dogs are not allowed to attend Walking Plays, even on performances that fall on designated Dog Admission Days.